Skip to main content

 Health centers and sliding-fee dental clinics

-Federally funded health centers can be a good choice if you do not have dental insurance, have Medicaid, or need a lower-cost clinic.
-HRSA says health centers provide medical and dental care to people of all ages, with fees based on ability to pay.
+What they help with: Federally funded health centers can help people with Medicaid, Medicare, private insurance, or no insurance.
+HRSA says health centers provide medical and dental care to people of all ages, and fees can be based on ability to pay through HRSA health centers, so ask about the fee scale before your visit.

-Clinic or program Area served What to ask
+Clinic or program Area served What to ask first

 Donated Dental Services in Kentucky